firedrakeproject/firedrake/docs/source/petsc-interface.rst

-Now we extract the ``PC`` object from the ``KSP`` linear solver and indicate that it should use our matrix free preconditioner:
+Now we extract the ``PC`` object from the ``KSP`` linear solver and indicate that it should use our matrix free preconditioner

 .. code-block:: python